-As for juvenile victims (Table 2), the moral damage suffered by LGBT adults from offenders dominated the statistical picture, however also noteworthy were many cases of serious criminal offenses (robberies, rapes, injuries by firearms, unarmed physical violence sans the use of weapons, etc.).
+As was for juvenile victims (Table 2), the moral damage suffered by LGBT adults from offenders dominated the statistical picture, however also noteworthy were many cases of serious criminal offenses (robberies, rapes, injuries by firearms, unarmed physical violence sans the use of weapons, etc.).

-Chart 2 clearly shows, as the figures bespeak, that affected persons rarely applied for help.
+Figure 6 clearly shows, as the figures bespeak, that affected persons rarely applied for help.

-- 1 Appealed to law enforcement or other government agencies and received help. - 2 Appealed to law enforcement or other government agencies but got no help. - 3 Appealed to non-governmental organizations (LGBT, human rights) and received help. - 4 Appealed to non-governmental organizations (LGBT, human rights) but got no help. - 5 Did not appeal anywhere.
+1 - Appealed to the police or other government agencies and received help.

+2 - Appealed to the police or other government agencies but got no help.

+3 - Appealed to non-governmental organizations (LGBT, human rights) and received help.

+4 - Appealed to non-governmental organizations (LGBT, human rights) but got no help.

-Chart 2.
+5 - Did not appeal anywhere.

+Figure 6.
 The dynamics of victims' complaints to various agencies for help by years and addressees.

 Victims rarely appealed to public associations that protect the rights of LGBT people, and in about half the cases they did not get help from them.
-This may be connected both with LGBTIs' ignorance about the presence in the region of non-governmental organizations (NGOs, which can provide such assistance), and with a certain distrust of them.
+This may be connected both with LGBTs' ignorance about the presence in their region of non-governmental organizations (NGOs, which can provide such assistance), and with a certain distrust of them.
 Appeals to the police were more numerous, but the effectiveness of those appeals turned out to be even lower than in the case of assistance from NGOs: in 2014 10 persons received assistance, 18 - did not get any; in 2015 - respectively, 7 to 28; in 2016 - 6 to 18.
 The attitude of many of the respondents to the police may be characterized by a comment of one of them who answered the question "Did you try to protect the rights violated as a result of the incident?" with: "How can I apply for help to the police when only homophobes and extortionists work there?"

 Information on specific LGBT rights violators appeared interesting in regard to respondents' answers about their personal social circle or groups.
-Thus, over the period under inquiry the statistics acquired developed as follows (please see also Figure 5):
+Thus, over the period under inquiry the statistics acquired developed as follows (please see also Figure 7):